 If your requests for customer care are more complex or technical, make sure your agents have received appropriate training to handle them.

 Traditionally, customer service and customer service management have been about solving problems and providing service.

 Typically, people working in customer service are service-minded and empathic individuals.
 Some might think that trying to sell in customer service negatively impacts the customer experience.

 Data tells a different story.
 Understanding and listening to your customers when they talk to you plays a crucial role.
 Customers who become aware of new services or products at the right moment report a better customer service experience.
 That’s because when you solve a customer’s problem, they are more willing to hear about other products that also have problem-solving capabilities.

 A customer is having connectivity issues with his internet connection and calls operator customer service.
 An agent can propose a solution that benefits the customer and offer a cyber security add-on that you get for free for the first three months.
 Clients who give customer service feedback are redirected to the e-commerce site with a discount code.
 The customer gets some value from providing feedback, and the company gets a sales opportunity.

 From a leadership point of view, it is beneficial to know how add-om sales affect customer service quality.
 In many cases, upselling and cross-selling can increase productivity and transform your support from a cost to a profit center.

 Artificial intelligence (AI) can be a great additional asset in providing you with insights from a vast amount of data that you would never have time to dig through yourself manually.

-One of the greatest benefits of AI in customer service is the fact that it can provide you with a vast amount of data automatically.
+One of the greatest benefits of AI in customer service is it can provide a vast amount of data automatically.
 For example, you can spot deviations in waiting times in certain types of support requests.
-After this kind of discovery, you’re left with the task of uncovering the reason and taking the necessary steps to correct a course.
+When you know this, you’re left with uncovering the reason and taking the necessary steps to course correct.

 Sentiment analysis on open feedback